jovotech/learn-jovo/news/2021-04-19-jovo-bot-coin/README.md

 Thanks a lot for the support and trust!

-## New Benefit for Sponsors: Access to Jovo Inbox
+## New Benefit for Sponsors - Access to Jovo Inbox

 ![Jovo Inbox](https://www.jovo.tech/img/news/2021-03-11-jovo-inbox-v0-2/jovo-inbox-screenshot.jpg)